 X2.2.2 Systemic corticosteroids for treatment of exacerbations

-Systemic corticosteroids reduce the severity of and shorten recovery from exacerbations (Walters 2014a) [evidence level I, strong recommendation].
+Systemic corticosteroids reduce the severity of and shorten recovery from exacerbations (Walters 2014) [evidence level I, strong recommendation].

-In light of the evidence above, it would appear that a 5 day course of oral prednisolone of 30mg to 50mg is adequate.
+In summary, a 5 day course of oral prednisolone of 30mg to 50mg is adequate.
 In patients who have been on oral corticosteroids for longer than 14 days, tapering may be necessary.
 Patients on long-term oral corticosteroid therapy (> 7.5 mg prednisolone daily for more than 6 months) are at risk of developing osteoporosis.
 Prevention and treatment of corticosteroid-induced osteoporosis should be considered.